SpenceKonde/ATTinyCore/README.md

 * ATtiny x313 (2313/4313)
 * ATtiny 1634

 On the following chips, slave I2C functionality is provided in hardware, but a software implementation must be used for master functionality.
 This is done automatically with the included Wire library.
-Be aware that this is currently a bit of a flash-hog; there are plans to improve this in a future release ( #226 ).
+In versions prior to 1.2.2, USI on these devices is a flash-hog; this has been greatly improved in 1.2.2.
 * ATtiny 828
 * ATtiny x41 (441/841)